-Can I Qualify for Disability Benefits with a Respiratory Disease?
+Can I Qualify for Disability Benefits in PA with a Respiratory Disease?

 According to Census data, approximately 20% of Americans are disabled, adding up to a whopping 57 million people.
 According to the Social Security Administration, in 2013 alone the SSA spent over $10 billion on disability benefits for roughly 8.9 million disabled individuals.
 But while millions are approved, many more will be denied.
 The more you understand about what the SSA looks for in applicants with respiratory diseases, the stronger your claim will be.
-In this edition of our “Can I Qualify?” blog series, we’ll take a look at how the SSA evaluates respiratory conditions for disability benefits.
+In this edition of our “Can I Qualify?” blog series, our Philadelphia Disability lawyers take a look at how the SSA evaluates respiratory conditions for disability benefits.

 The SSA’s Listing of Impairments